relund/mdp/cran-comments.md

 ## Comments from last submission

-> Please omit the redundant "in R" at the end of your title.
+> Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos. e.g.: oldpar <- par(mfrow = c(1,2))
+...
+par(oldpar)
+-> similar for options() and setwd()

 Done

 > Please do not modify the global environment (e.g. by using <<-) in your functions.
-This is not allowed by the CRAN policies. -> R/binary.R;
+This is not allowed by the CRAN policies.
-R/convert.R ; R/hmpMDPWriter.R

-The global environment is not modified. <<- is only used inside sub-functions of a function, i.e. like an RC6 class.
+As stated last time, Tthe global environment is not modified. <<- is only used inside sub-functions of a function, i.e. like an RC6 class.
 This is a feature used for the functions in R/binary.R; R/convert.R; R/hmpMDPWriter.R

-> Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
-Please write about the structure of the output (class) and also what the output means.
-(If a function does not return a value, please document that too, e.g.
-\value{No return value, called for side effects} or similar) Missing Rd-tags:
-      plotHypergraph.Rd: \value
-      randomHMDP.Rd: \value

-Done

-> Some code lines in examples are commented out.
-Please never do that.
-Ideally find toy examples that can be regularly executed and checked.
-Lengthy examples (> 5 sec), can be wrapped in \donttest{}.
-Examples in comments in:
-       getPolicy.Rd
-       runCalcWeights.Rd
-       runValueIte.Rd
-       setPolicy.Rd

-Done

 > Please fix and resubmit.